 - What will your UX be like?
 For a fitness app, you will want something that is easy to use.
 If your customer has just completed a high-intensity CrossFit workout, they will want to log their results as quickly and fuss-free as possible!

 - How can users create accounts, and how will you store their information?
-Bear in mind that if people misplace or upgrade their phone, they will not want to lose their data
+Bear in mind that if people misplace or upgrade their phones, they will not want to lose their data

 - Similarly, what type of data will you collect?
 Will you track geolocation?